Skip to main content

 Figure \(\PageIndex{2}\) How to find the correct multivariate method.

-This page titled 7.6: How to choose the right method is shared under a Public Domain license and was authored, remixed, and/or curated by Alexey Shipunov via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.6: How to choose the right method is shared under a Public Domain license and was authored, remixed, and/or curated by Alexey Shipunov via source content that was edited to the style and standards of the LibreTexts platform.